IgniteUI/help-topics/topics/09_JavaScript Excel Library/01_Using/JavaScript_Excel_Library_Worksheet_Charts.md

 <a id="chart_types"/>
 ### Supported Chart Types

-There are over 70 supported chart types including, Line, Area, Column, and Pie, just to name a few.
+There are over 70 supported chart types including, Line, Area, Column, and Pie.
 To see the full list, see the [Worksheet ChartType API topic](%%jQueryApiUrl%%/ig.excel.ChartType.html#options).

 <a id="preview"/>
 ### Preview